marcusleg/ws1819-artificial-intelligence/README.md

 ## Possible questions
 ### Why use classes if (almost) all methods are static?
 In order to have a well defined interface we need an abstract class to derive from.
+Can't say I find this solution very elegant, but it's the best I could come up with so far.